Library

 The literature below forms one of the main pillars of Viking Age study.
 Preserved through the ages, it sheds light upon various facets of the period.
 All provide a better picture of what kind of society created the Vikings and how they came to set their mark on history.

 The library below is divided into two main sections.
 They are Poetry and Sagas.
 The poetry section is divided into three subsections.
-They are Norse Mythology, Heroic lays, and Prose Edda, Snorri Sturluson’s guide to poetry and Norse myth.
+They are Norse Mythology, Heroic lays, and The Prose Edda, Snorri Sturluson’s guide to poetry and Norse myth.
 The Sagas follow noteworthy happenings of the period, often in great detail and length.
 The saga section includes two subsections, one is the Heimskringla, a series of sagas about the Norwegian kings of the Viking Age.
 The other is a section for Short stories, or þættir, as the category is called in Icelandic.

 1